-- “Dual-sourcing” program size unmanageable with standard spreadsheets and email
+- The dual-sourcing program was unmanageable with standard spreadsheets and emails

-- Quick Base to streamline all aspects of dual sourcing program
+- Quick Base applications built to streamline all aspects of the dual-sourcing program

 Quick Base gave PSG the ability to create an online application to meet its exact needs without coding.
 The first iteration was a simple one, covering just the basics like tracking the approval process and monitoring pricing variances.
 Eager to take it further, Hutchinson and his team knew they would need to secure full approval from Corporate IT to fully roll out Quick Base inside the company.

-“We sell some government-controlled products, so we needed certain security protocols in place,” says Hutchinson.
+“We sell some government-controlled products, so we needed certain security protocols in place,” said Hutchinson.
 “Once that was addressed, we quickly moved forward with our plans.”